Skip to content

 laser engraving slate

 Slate is one of the most laser-friendly stone materials.
 Laser engraving slate produces sharp contrast and fine detail, making it ideal for slate coasters, plaques, and decorative items.
 Laser engraved slate is commonly used for both commercial and personalized products.
-So slate coaster is usually chose for laser engraving for beginners.
+So slate coaster is usually chosen for laser engraving for beginners.

 Natural Rocks and River Stones